 Adjust the daily dose of Veltassa based on the serum potassium level and the desired target range.
 The daily dose may be increased at 1-week or longer intervals by increments of 8.4 g, or decreased by 8.4 g, as necessary to reach the desired target range, up to a maximum dose of 25.2 g daily.
-Multiple sachets may be required to achieve the desired dose.
 If serum potassium falls below the desired range, the dose should be reduced or discontinued.